adrian154/blog/public/blogposts/internet-explained/blogpost.md

 Some time ago, it occurred to me that I didn't *really* understand what made the Internet work.
-Sure, I am all too familiar with what the user experience is like, and my adventures in web development have forced me to acquire a fair bit of networking knowledge, but between the bits of light there existed vast chasms of confusion.
+Sure, I am all too familiar with what the user experience is like, and my adventures in web development have forced me to acquire a bit of networking knowledge, but between the bits of light here and there existed vast chasms of confusion.
 So I decided to do some reading, some soul-searching, and publish my findings in the form of a blog post.

-Please note that this post is by no means a comprehensive overview of *all* the technologies involved in the Internet; that would require far more lifetimes than the one which I have to waste.
-I probably won't cover the Internet's history in very much depth, either, though that is a fascinating topic that I strongly encourage you to look into.

 The word "internet" itself offers some hints about its architecture.
 "Internet" is short for *internetworking*, the act of unifying numerous computer networks under one protocol.
-That's essentially what the Internet is, a bunch of independently maintained networks that are joined together such that any two computers on the Internet can reach each other.
+That's essentially what the Internet is, a bunch of independently maintained networks that are joined together such that any two computers on the Internet can reach each other, even if the physical protocols that the two devices use to reach their peers are completely incompatible.

-## A Word on Layers

-The Internet is powered by an ever-expanding family of technologies and protocols.
-These systems are segregated into layers, and each layer is responsible for providing an interface that allows the next layer to do its job.
-This layered model serves as a great way to understand the Internet starting from the ground up.
-In reality, the divisions between these layers are not as concrete as one would hope, and as a result there is quite a bit of disagreement over how to best model the Internet stack (primarily between supporters of the [OSI model](https://en.wikipedia.org/wiki/OSI_model) and the [TCP/IP model](https://en.wikipedia.org/wiki/Internet_protocol_suite#Comparison_of_TCP/IP_and_OSI_layering)).
-Since this debate is incredibly contentious, I will do my best to avoid it.

 # Physical Layer

 Let's start from the very bottom.
 No Internet, no networks even.
+Our goal is to simply transfer some information from point A to point B. It turns out that there are incredibly many ways to accomplish this, each with its own strengths and weaknesses.

-Consider two computers: how can digital data be transferred from one to another?
-The answer to this question is the **physical layer**, which describes how to transmit ones and zeroes over a physical transmission medium.
-This involves everything from the actual physical connectors or radio bands used for communication, to the [line codes](https://en.wikipedia.org/wiki/Line_code) which specify how to extract a bitstream from the measured values of a signal.
+In the context of the Internet, we refer to the rules which govern how data is encoded and transmitted through a physical medium as the **physical layer**.
+This involves everything from the actual connectors or radio bands used for communication, to the [line codes](https://en.wikipedia.org/wiki/Line_code) which specify how to extract a bitstream from the measured values of a signal.

-The physical layer is closely tied to the **link layer**, which leverages the physical layer's capabilities to transfer full *frames* of data over a network that may be more complicated than a single point-to-point link.
+The physical layer is closely tied to the **link layer**, which leverages the physical layer's capabilities to transfer discrete units of data ("frames") over a network, especially one with topology more complicated than a single point-to-point link.
 It may also take on responsibilities such as error correction and automatic retransmission.

 <aside>

-The idea of a "frame" is a little vague since their implementation varies a great deal between different protocols.
-However, for every network, there is a maximum frame size that it can accept, known as the [maximum transmission unit](https://en.wikipedia.org/wiki/Maximum_transmission_unit) or MTU.
+For every network, there is a maximum frame size that it can accept, known as the [maximum transmission unit](https://en.wikipedia.org/wiki/Maximum_transmission_unit) or MTU.
 This is an important property of the link-layer network that higher layers need to be aware of.

 </aside>

 The physical layer and link layer are generally tightly coupled (out of necessity), which is the source of endless frustration.
 For example, the term "Ethernet" might refer to the physical cable standard, but it could also refer to the Ethernet protocol used to transfer frames over those cables.
 Which is it?

 The full answer is that Ethernet spans several network layers, because it supports a variety of physical transmission media.
 There's of course the classical [twisted pair cable](https://en.wikipedia.org/wiki/Category_6_cable), but Ethernet also works over coaxial cable and optical fiber.
-Each of these physical layers are managed by different standards, which are collectively maintained by [https://en.wikipedia.org/wiki/IEEE_802.3].

-Ethernet itself belongs to a bigger group of [IEEE 802](https://en.wikipedia.org/wiki/IEEE_802) technologies, which all support a link-layer interface called **medium access control** (MAC).
-MAC abstracts away some of the details of the physical layer, and allows devices on the same **local area network** (LAN) to communicate.
-Each device (specifically, each [interface](https://en.wikipedia.org/wiki/Network_interface_controller)) has a unique 48-bit identifier, known as a MAC address.
+Ethernet itself belongs to a bigger group of [IEEE 802](https://en.wikipedia.org/wiki/IEEE_802) technologies, which also includes protocols like Wi-Fi.
+All IEEE 802 protocols implement a link-layer interface called **medium access control** (MAC), allowing interoperation between them.

+Under MAC, each network interface has a unique 48-bit identifier known as a MAC address.
 These addresses are allocated by IEEE to manufacturers of network equipment, though some mobile devices simply generate a [random MAC address](https://support.apple.com/guide/security/wi-fi-privacy-secb9cb3140c/web) for privacy reasons.
 We'll see how MAC addresses are used in routing later.

 Beyond Ethernet, there are no shortage of other physical and link-layer technologies.
 Here are some prolific examples:
 * WiFi ([IEEE 802.11](https://en.wikipedia.org/wiki/IEEE_802.11))